sbojorge/Connect4/README.md

 - player and computer variables aren't constants.
 They were set as global variables because accesing them as required for different functions to properly work;
 - snake_case naming style doesn't apply in the case of the variable 'e' (as error in Python).

+### Testing the code

+Regarding the user's input (name and choice of column), I tried using wrong values to check that the exceptions worked as expected and that once the input is valid the game goes on.
+Images of these are available above on the features section.

+## Bugs

+### Fixed bugs
+Display_choice_computer was not getting update after the first run.
+I fixed this by adding computer = random.randit(0, 6) at the botton of the function.
+My purpose being to "re roll the dice".

 ## Deployment